 Bed bugs can infest just about anywhere.
 It does not matter where you first find them; once they are on a property, they quickly spread to other areas.
 The problem is that they can hide in clothes, furniture, mattresses, and other places.

 There is also the problem of reproduction.
-A female bed bug can have up to 200 bed bugs per time.
+A female bed bug can have up to 200 bed bugs each time.
 Not only are they excellent in hiding, but they can multiply quickly.
 So, if an infestation starts with only one part of a property, the entire property will have bed bugs within a short period.

 DIY pest control may not be effective

-The resilience of bed bugs makes it near impossible to eradicate them with just a spray, no matter how powerful.
+The resilience of bed bugs makes it nearly impossible to eradicate them with just a spray, no matter how powerful.
 The primary issue with removing bed bugs from your house using a DIY method is that you may not know the most effective products to use.

 Even if you do, finding the hiding spots of these bugs may elude you.
 In other words, having the right products is not enough; you must find every area the bugs have infested.
 You may kill bed bugs with a bed bug spray, but the bed bug problem will come back in no time.